• Skip to main content

 Rating: 8/10

-Despite the so-so crêpe, I really enjoyed this café.
+Despite the so-so crêpe and under filled drink, I enjoyed this café.
 It was easy to find a seat, the mobile ordering was smooth, and the theming was charming.
 I especially loved the open, airy design.
-I’d definitely like to come back and try more of the lunch items (the quiche has my eye).
+I'd definitely like to come back and try more of the lunch items (the quiche has my eye).

 This land is visually stunning.
 From the moment you walk in, you're greeted by massive Viking statues, glistening water, and an incredible view of the main attraction, Hiccup's Wing Gliders.